-Since the start of 2017, Bitcoin has attracted attention from almost all industries and governments, who are trying to see how this technology can be a fit for their use case.
+Since the start of 2017, Bitcoin has attracted attention from almost all industries and governments, who are trying to see how this technology can be a fit for their Applications.
 A commonly-known “dictionary definition” of the word blockchain is: “a digital ledger in which transactions made in bitcoin or another cryptocurrency are recorded chronologically and publicly.”
 There are other definitions as well.

 Although these definitions are rooted in the most popular implementation of blockchain technology—Bitcoin and other cryptocurrencies—blockchain and Bitcoin aren’t identical.
 Let’s take a look at blockchain technology in general.